Donald-Dinerman/Undergraduate-Research/README.md

 # Undergradute Research

-*See the fully knitted project [here](https://donald-dinerman.github.io/Undergraduate-Research/)*.
+*See the project's poster presentation [here](https://donald-dinerman.github.io/Undergraduate-Research/)*.
 (Make repo public to enable Github Pages).

-We worked with Carnegie Mellon's Statistics Adivising team to create data-backed insights that will support advising recommendations.
+We worked with Carnegie Mellon's Statistics Advising team to create data-backed insights that will support advising recommendations.